-This ride offers the very best of the Andes and the very essence of South America through six countries – Colombia, Ecuador, Peru, Argentina & Chile.
+This motorcycle journey offers the very best of the Andes and the very essence of South America through five countries – Colombia, Ecuador, Peru, Argentina & Chile.
 Follow the spine of the Andes from Bogota, Colombia to Santiago, Chile.
-Dispel the myths of Colombia – it’s a biking paradise – jaw dropping vistas, perfect winding roads through lush tropical landscapes.
-Cross the Equator and explore the Andean cultures of Ecuador and Peru – bowler hats, llamas, coca tea, panpipes and guinea pigs await!
-Take the high altitude mountains passes to reach Lake Titicaca – watch out for flamingos and condors!
+This trip will dispel the myths of Colombia – it’s a biking paradise.
+Jaw dropping vistas and perfect winding roads through lush tropical landscapes are the norm!
+Then cross the Equator and explore the Andean cultures of Ecuador and Peru – bowler hats, llamas, coca tea, panpipes and guinea pigs await!
+Take the high altitude mountains passes to reach Lake Titicaca.
+Watch out for flamingos and condors!
 Try the dirt gorge of Canyon del Pato and ride the Sacred Valley of the Incas.

 This is a standalone ride that is Stage 3 of our Trans Americas Motorcycle Expedition.

 The Rider Price shown is based on the rider using their own motorcycle.
 For tours less than four weeks, you will need motorcycle rental if you do not have your own motorcycle available at the start destination of the tour.

 |Sep 30 – Nov 18, 2020||£13,495||£2,100||£7,995||Tiger 800: £4,253|